arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    Double log2(Double number)
+    DOUBLE LOG2(DOUBLE number)
-    Double log2(Decimal number)
+    DOUBLE LOG2(DECIMAL number)
     ```

 -   Description

-    Calculates the logarithm of number with the base number of 2.
+    This function calculates the logarithm of number with the base number of 2.

--   Parameter
+-   Parameters

     number: a value of the DOUBLE or DECIMAL type.